Must-read dark academia books

 Six hugely gifted magicians fight for a place in the Alexandrian Society, switching loyalties and lust objects as they go.
 The Society guards lost knowledge from ancient civilizations and its members enjoy a lifetime of power and prestige.
 Yet each decade, only six practitioners are invited – to fill five places.
 Following recruitment by the mysterious Atlas Blakely, the six travel to the Society’s London headquarters.
 Here, each must study and innovate within esoteric subject areas.
 And if they can prove themselves, over the course of a year, they’ll survive.
 Most of them.

-Further reading: The Atlas Six books in order and a guide to Olivie Blake
+The Atlas Six & Olivie Blake's standalone books in order

 The Invisible Library